Amid tumultuous year for tourism, Charleston marks decade run of No. 1 city title

-Charleston is the No. 1 small city in America, according to the readers of Condé Nast Traveler, the magazine announced Tuesday morning.
+Charleston is the No. 1 small city in America once again among readers of Condé Nast Traveler, the magazine announced Tuesday.

-That won't come as a surprise to the city's residents: This year's ranking marks a decade-long streak that Charleston has held that title.
+That won't come as a surprise to the Holy City's residents: This year's ranking marks a decade-long streak that Charleston has held that title.

-While the region's tourism boosters hope every year to see Charleston in the top spot again, that was especially true this year as travel remains depressed by the coronavirus pandemic.
-The industry has only gotten more competitive as the pool of potential travelers shrunk.
+While the region's tourism boosters hope every year to see Charleston in the top spot again, that was especially true this month as travel remains depressed by the coronavirus pandemic.
+The industry has only gotten more competitive as the pool of potential travelers shrank.

 "The whole word is trying to get their visitors back," said Helen Hill, top tourism official for the region and CEO at Explore Charleston.